ninjasphere/go-builder/README.md

 #VARIANTS

 It might be that ninjasphere/go-builder doesn't contain all the tools you need.
-In this case, you can create a derivative of ninjasphere/go-builder and called, say, acme/foobar.
-To install the foobar tool, run:
+In this case, you can create a derivative of ninjasphere/go-builder called, say, acme/foobar.
+Then, to install the foobar tool, run:

 ```
 docker run -e BUILDER_IMAGE=acme/foobar --rm acme/foobar | bash